 5 Boating Safety Tips

-In Texas, we enjoy an abundance of sunny days, pleasant weather and beautiful waterways.
-For water-loving souls — fishermen, skiers, wakeboarders and the like, it’s the environment for outdoor fun.
+Everyone loves an abundance of sunny days, pleasant weather and beautiful waterways.
+For water-loving souls — fishermen, skiers, wakeboarders and the like, it’s the perfect environment for outdoor fun.

 Central to the experience are recreational boats.
-From tiny skiffs to speed boats, there are many ways to navigate the state’s lakes, rivers and the Gulf Coast.
+From tiny skiffs to speedboats, there are many ways to navigate the nation's lakes, rivers and oceans.
 Yet boating can present serious safety risks.

-Each May, around the time of the nation’s annual Safe Boating Week observance, the U.S. Coast Guard releases statistics on recreational boating accidents1 across all 50 states.
+Each May, around the time of the country’s annual Safe Boating Week observance, the U.S. Coast Guard's Boating Safety Division releases statistics on recreational boating accidents1 across all 50 states.
 Alas, those numbers only reflect accident reports filed by boat owners/operators.
 In truth, there may be many more accidents each year — many of which might be avoided if only the people driving and riding in or near boats were to exercise a bit more caution.

-In hopes of helping you prepare for your next water adventure, we’ve pulled together five tips to share.
+In hopes of helping you prepare for your next water adventure, we’ve pulled together five important tips.

 1. Wear a life jacket (or personal flotation device) at all times

-Per state law, children (12 and under) must always have a PFD when on the water.
+Per federal requirement, children (ages 13 and under) must wear a PFD on a moving boat, unless they are below deck or in an enclosed cabin.
 To ensure everyone has one available, boat owners are wise to carry extra life jackets in adult and child sizes.
 Be sure to double-check that the device fits correctly and is properly fastened, too.

 2. Become educated in boat safety

-Depending upon your insurance company, you may also be eligible for discounts if you complete safety courses such as those offered by the U.S. Coast Guard.5
+Depending upon your insurance company, you may also be eligible for discounts if you complete safety courses such as those offered by the U.S. Coast Guard Auxiliary.5

 3. Be careful with alcohol

 Some might say that, in a perfect world, no one would drink on or near a boat.
-But provided that the boat operator is not imbibing, it’s technically legal to operate a boat with alcohol on board in Texas.
+However, as long as the boat operator is not imbibing, alcohol may be legally present on board under federal and most state boating laws.

 If you do choose to permit guests to consume alcohol, do so with an abundance of caution — and with awareness about what responsibility you might bear if an accident were to occur.